 Wondered what the place looks like in the day?
 Check out the tours that will let you skip the lines and explore the UNESCO site.

 Most people are awestruck by the creative genius of Gaudí when the intricacies of his design are revealed in the light of day.
 However, in the magic of the night, Gaudí’s last completed project comes to life in different ways.
-Discover Casa Milà, or La Pedrera (the stone quarry) as it is popularly known, by night on the Gaudí’s Pedrera: The Origins tour.
+Discover Casa Milà, or La Pedrera (the stone quarry) as it is popularly known, by night on the La Pedrera Night Experience.
 This tour incorporates audiovisual elements to reveal the nooks and crannies of this beautiful building and a spectacular rooftop light show that has gotten rave reviews and is only accessible to visitors on the tour.